WILLS VARIATION CLAIMS

 Your wills variation lawyer must file the notice of civil claim in a BC Supreme Court registry within 180 days (roughly 6 months) of the date of issuance of an estate grant, grant of administration or resealing grant.
 The filed notice of civil claim must be served on the estate executor or executrix within 210 days (roughly 7 months) of the date of issuance of the estate grant, grant of administration or resealing grant.
 The courts strictly enforce these deadlines.

 Why are only estate assets part of a wills variation claim?

 The wills variation provisions of WESA apply to assets passing through the estate.
 This can include the family home, investments and the family business.
 Sometimes, some assets do not pass through the estate.
 These can include assets in an alter ego trust, insurance policies and RSPs with a designated beneficiary, and property held in joint tenancy.
 The court can take these types of assets into account, but cannot directly redistribute them under a wills variation claim.

 If the deceased person lives in British Columbia, the will change provisions of WESA apply to all of his/her real estate and personal property in British Columbia, and may apply to any real estate and personal property outside British Columbia.
 If the deceased person does not live in British Columbia, the will change provisions only apply to real estate within British Columbia, not personal property.

 How do I get started?

-If we can help you with a disinheritance or an unfair will, we invite you to contact our office for a free one-hour consultation.
+If we can help you with wills variation claims, disinheritance or an unfair will, we invite you to contact our office for a free one-hour consultation.